msfa12th/fema-disasters/README.md

 - Initial Tornado SQL Table code, the Tornadorawdata.csv, and Jupyter Notebook file that cleaned up and loaded the CSV data into SQLAlchemy

 ### WILDFIRE_Pournima
+- Wildfire raw data Folder and Jupyter Notebook file detailing cleanup and loading into SQLAlchemy.
+The raw data for this section had to be divided into 95 files because of the sheer size of the original file.